LHCbDev/lhcbpr2all/docs/operation/NightlyBuildsOperation.rst

 Full Rebuild
 ~~~~~~~~~~~~
-This is the easiest option and should be preferred to the others if we can afford the time it takes for a checkout (for slots with several projects it may take more than one hour).
+This is the easiest option and should be preferred to the others if we can
+afford the time it takes for a checkout (for slots with several projects it may
+take more than one hour).

 This is also the only option in case we need a fresh checkout.

-1. go to the `Nightly Builds view`_
+1. go to the `Jenkins Jobs Status page`_
-2. click on the schedule icon at the far right corresponding to the slot that need to be triggered
+2. click on the checkout job of the slot you want to restart
+3. click on the *Rebuild* button in the column on the left
 3. (optionally) if you want to override the default list of platforms to build, fill the *platforms* field with a space-separated list of the required platforms
 4. click on the *Build* button